PavanKrishna22/Library-Management-System/phase1-sql/README.md

 **Pavan Krishna O**

 This repository documents my learning journey and practical implementation of modern backend development concepts through the development of a complete Library Management System.

----

-## Assignment Status

-Phase 1 of the Library Management System has been successfully implemented according to the assignment requirements.